sanathNU/TechnicaInsania/_posts/2023-07-15-Signal-Backup-Archaelogy.md

 signal-back format -f CSV -o backup-android.csv <signal-XXX.backup>
 ```

 And it asked me to input a passcode.
-I was like, my signal passcode was 30 digits long, where did I lose my 6 digs🫠.
+I was like, my Signal passcode was 30 digits long, where did I lose my 6 digs? 🫠.
 It didn't run with the code I gave.
 Threw up some EOF error.

 ![](/assets/img/sig_analysis/EOF_error.png)

 I figured that this was out of date and since I had the god like power of copilot with me,  I tried to reverse engineer the source code, in hopes of figuring out how to change 36 digit to 30.
-After bunch of reading `go` code and literally _begging_ copilot to give me the answer, I got this:
+After _bunch_ of reading Go code and literally _begging_ copilot to give me the answer, I got this:

 ![](/assets/img/sig_analysis/Copilot_answer.png)